 - Total temperature – essential input that identifies the true airspeed based on the static air temperature.

-- Barometric setting – this indicates altitude of the aircraft
+- Barometric setting – this indicates the altitude of the aircraft

 - Primary flight control – received from the flight control system of the aircraft